Mikele11/React-lerning/README.md

 <a name="store"></a>Store - The Store have the entire state tree of your application.
 The only way to change the state inside it is to dispatch action to it.

 <a name="reducers"></a>Reducers - this is pure functions that return a state.
 Reducers update state depending on what reducers is called.

+<a name="action"></a>Action - These are the structures that transfer data from your application to the repository.
+They are the only sources of information for the repository.
+You send them to the store using the **store.dispatch()** method.

 ## Questions